legendarycode3/blockchain-development-documentary-guide/README.md

     ☑️ Essential Libraries & Tools:     ---
         1) Web3.js: A “javascript  library” for building dApps that can interact with the Ethereum blockchain.
         Web3.js  helps you connect the “FrontEnd (eg. React.js)” & the “Smart Contract (e.g Solidity)”.
-Web3.js is just a like a bridge between the 2 technology.
+Web3.js is just a like a bridge between the 2 technology. </br>
+		Web3.js is a collection of JavaScript libraries that serves as the bridge between

         2) Ethers.js: Another JavaScript library that allows dAppsto interact with Ethereum.
         Also, “Ethers.js” helps you connect the “FrontEnd (eg. React.js)” & the “Smart Contract (e.g Solidity)”.
 Web3.js is just a like a bridge between the 2 technology.